Examining JUUL’s role in the youth e-cigarette epidemic

 Statement of Robin Koval, CEO and President, Truth Initiative®

-Congressional hearings about JUUL’s role in the youth e-cigarette epidemic proved, with the company’s own testimony and documents, that JUUL has become Big Tobacco 2.0.
+Congressional hearings held on July 24-25 about JUUL’s role in the youth e-cigarette epidemic proved, with the company’s own testimony and documents, that JUUL has become Big Tobacco 2.0.
 Committee members shared multiple exhibits that exposed how JUUL’s strategies and actions are straight from the tobacco industry’s playbook.
 The startling evidence presented during the questioning of JUUL Co-founder and Chief Product Officer, James Monsees, and Chief Administrative Officer Ashley Gould, indicates that: